alexbluesman/yocto-templates/README.md

-This repo contains various templates for Yocto packages.
+This is Qt5 demo application for Yocto.